amark27/Rubik-sCubeTimer/README.md

 # RubiksCubeTimer
-Timer for Rubik's Cube solvers that also tracks their times.
+Timer for Rubik's Cube solvers that also tracks their times.<br />
 Made with React.
+<br /><br />
+Project in progress.